kumsw/energiser-score-board/README.md

 This hackathon was my first experience building a full stack application using Express and a PostgreSQL database for persistent storage.
 This score tracker will help coaches and bootcampers keep track of bootcamper scores in our daily energisers.
 A leaderboard can be retrived from the database and then can be sorted in order of [Gartic](https://gartic.io/) Score.

+#### Hackathon Requirements

+- Must use a Database for persistent storage.
+- Must use the model pattern to allow easy interaction with the data.
+- Must use an REST API server to manage requests and serve back data.
+- Must have a front end which allows users to at least view the data.

 ![SOC Energiser score tracker landing page](myapp/public/scoreboard.png)

 ## To Start